bprussell/VstheWorld/README.md

 This achievement requires the player to play a game of The Pole Mine in streamer mode with an audience of at least 1000.
 This application opens a large number of headless Chrome browser tabs and logs into the game corresponding to the room code provided when running the script.

+The following instructions are for running on a Windows machine.
+If you have access to AWS and want to run this script in the cloud, refer to [these instructions](aws_ec2.md) by [@Pzelnip](https://github.com/pzelnip).

 # Installation
 Install the latest version of NodeJS at https://nodejs.org/